OnurSafran/Crudy.Randomizer/README.md

 # About

+Easy to use weighted item randomizer for C#.

 It can act like item pool.
 Value demonstrates possibility

 It can act like marbles in a sack.
 Value demonstrates amount.
 When you draw, its amount will be reduced